evapujals/GroupCast/README.md

 The classical functionality: join, leave and get_members.
 ###### Peer.py
 **Peer**<br />
-Basic implementation to manage a member of a group.
+Basic implementation to manage a member of a group.<br />
 **LamportPeer**<br />
 Each message m is always timestamped with the current Lamport clock of its sender.
 ###### Sequencer.py
 **Sequencer** is used to implement total ordering.<br />
-A sequencer is a process that assigns a unique timestamp seq to every message m that it receives, and multicasts it to every other member of the group.
+A sequencer is a process that assigns a unique timestamp seq to every message m that it receives, and multicasts it to every other member of the group.<br />
-A failure tolerance mechanism is provided in this part.
+A failure tolerance mechanism is provided in this part.<br />
 The bully leader election algorithm to elect a new sequencer when it fails is implemented.
 ###### Impress.py
 **Impress** has been implemented in order to avoid problems with printing using intervals.